asrozar/ASAOS/README.md

 python asaos-snmpv3-tool.py -h

-The minimum arguments are only -—host or --host_file, you will be prompted for the other augments.
+The minimum arguments are only --host or --host_file, you will be prompted for the other augments.

 python asaos-snmpv3-tool.py —-host_file